-School cancelation will be aired on the local radio station WNBP 1470 AM, WBZ 1030 AM and WHDH 850 AM.
-Channel 4 WBZ-TV will also broadcast the school cancellation announcement.
-Also, a district wide Blackboard Connect telephone call to parents/guardians will be generated from the Superintendent's Office.
+School cancelation will be aired on the local radio station and local TV stations.
+Also, a district wide Blackboard Connect telephone call, email and text message to parents/guardians will be generated from the Superintendent's Office.
 If there is no cancellation announcement school will be held as usual.
-Please do not call the school for this information because it ties up the telephone lines.